Anatomy of the Equine is a partnership between Jenny Edwards and Paige Poss.

 In 2001 Jenny's heart-horse suffered from a laminitis attack that set Jenny off on her journey into natural hoof care.
 This led her to study natural horse keeping, equine dentistry and biomechanics.
 She felt inspired to share her knowledge and in 2006 www.all-natural-horse-care.com was born.

 As a hoof care professional that deals mostly with metabolic horses she found that educating clients was a vital part of her job and in March 2013 she authored and published a guide to Equine Laminitis.
 She is an avid proponent for the horse and has a passion for raising awareness through education.

 Paige has been fortunate to have had horses her entire life.
 Her love of them led her to her degree in Animal Science at North Carolina State University.
 She then went on to work as a research technician for leading scientists in the fields of biochemistry, toxicology, physiology, and nutrition.

 In 1999, Paige's journey into hoof care began with a laminitic horse.
 Little did she know it would lead her to a new career!

 Trimming hooves sparked her intellectual and scientific curiosity.
 Her initial website www.ironfreehoof.com started as a way to share her trimming knowledge, but then evolved as she became fascinated with anatomy.

 As an amateur anatomist and photographer, Paige has dissected hundreds of lower legs and documented her work.
 Her passions lie in creating images that teach and using easy to understand analogies to explain complex concepts.

 Paige is dedicated to learning and to sharing her knowledge.
-She is a member of the American Hoof Association, the Pacific Hoof Care Practitioners, and the American Association of Professional Farriers.
-Paige has taught trimming techniques and anatomy around the country and internationally, including a recent trips to the Dominican Republic and British Columbia.
+She is a member of the Progressive Hoof Care Practitioners, and the American Association of Professional Farriers.
+Paige has taught trimming techniques and anatomy around the country and internationally..